Fusion-Power-Plant-Framework/bluemira/CONTRIBUTING.md

 * Discuss the feature with the developers first
 * Submit an issue documenting the intent of the feature you wish to develop
+* Fork our repository (see the [GitHub documentation on forking](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks))
 * Make a branch of the `develop` branch which bears a similar name as your issue (e.g.
   `new_feature`)
 * Develop your feature(s) in your `new_feature` branch